-The information for this article has been summarised from the Arthritis Australia booklet 10 steps for living well with arthritis.
-To order contact Arthritis Queensland on 1800 011 041.
+The information for this article has been summarised from the Arthritis Australia booklet 10 Steps for Living Well with Arthritis.
+To order a copy, contact Arthritis Queensland on 1800 011 041.

 If you have arthritis and need access to allied health professionals to help manage your

-condition, then you can ask your GP about a GP Management Plan, otherwise known as a care plan.
-A care plan enables your GP to refer you for five allied health professional services per year funded by the Medicare rebate.
+condition, you can ask your GP about a chronic Disease Management Plan, otherwise known as a care plan.
+A care plan enables your GP to refer you for five allied health professional services per year subsidised by the Medicare rebate.
 The services can be with a single health provider or shared across different providers.

 Eligible service providers include (but are not limited to): chiropractors, dietitians, exercise

 physiologists, occupational therapists, physiotherapists, podiatrists and psychologists.